kwaldenphd/image-representation/README.md

 # Installing GIMP

-Open a Terminal window and use `sudo apt-get install gimp` to install GIMP on your Pi.
+1. Open a Terminal window and use `sudo apt-get install gimp` to install GIMP on your Pi.

-Once the installation is completed, you can launch GIMP's GUI interface under "Graphics" in your Start Menu.
+2. Once the installation is completed, you can launch GIMP's GUI interface under "Graphics" in your Start Menu.

 #  Image Files

-Download the four image files in this repo.
+3. Download the four image files in this repo.

-Using only the terminal, move the files into a newly-created folder for this lab.
+4. Using only the terminal, move the files into a newly-created folder for this lab.

-Use the `ls -l` command to determine how many bytes are in each of the original image files.
+5. Use the `ls -l` command to determine how many bytes are in each of the original image files.

 <blockquote>Q1: How many bytes are in each of the original image files?
 How can you tell?</blockquote>

 # JPEG Versus GIF Files

-The encoding schema lab included an overview of RGB and hexadecimal color representation schema.
+6. The encoding schema lab included an overview of RGB and hexadecimal color representation schema.

-The JPEG file format can utilize the full range of RGB values.
+7. The JPEG file format can utilize the full range of RGB values.
 Although GIF files can include any particular color, they are limited to a maximum number (often 256) of colors total.

-GIF files are limited because they store colors in a table, and then refer to those colors by their position in the table (i.e., their index position), rather than by the full RGB triple.
+8. GIF files are limited because they store colors in a table, and then refer to those colors by their position in the table (i.e., their index position), rather than by the full RGB triple.

-Image processing software such as GIMP generally can work with images in two color modes: RGB mode, and indexed mode.
+9. Image processing software such as GIMP generally can work with images in two color modes: RGB mode, and indexed mode.
 JPEG images use RGB mode, and GIF images use indexed mode.

-To convert an image from the JPEG format to the GIF format (or back), you will need to change image modes.
+10. To convert an image from the JPEG format to the GIF format (or back), you will need to change image modes.

 # Changing Image Modes

-Using the terminal, navigate to the newly-created directory with the image files.
+11. Using the terminal, navigate to the newly-created directory with the image files.

-`gimp college-logo.gif &` will open the `college-logo.gif` file in a window separate from your main terminal window.
+12. `gimp college-logo.gif &` will open the `college-logo.gif` file in a window separate from your main terminal window.

-The GIMP program will open several windows, including a picture with the image itself.
+13. The GIMP program will open several windows, including a picture with the image itself.
 At the top of the frame containing the picture, note that the caption includes the words `Indexed color` to show that a color table is being used.

-To change the mode of the image to full RGB:
+14. To change the mode of the image to full RGB:
-- Click on the Image menu
+  a.
+Click on the Image menu
-- Move your curser over the Mode sub-menu
+  b.
+Move your curser over the Mode sub-menu
-- Click on RGB
+  c.
+Click on RGB

-The image frame caption should now read `RGB color` rather than `indexed color`.
+15. The image frame caption should now read `RGB color` rather than `indexed color`.

-To save the image as a `jpeg` file:
+16. To save the image as a `jpeg` file:
-- Click the File menu and select Export
+  a.
+Click the File menu and select Export
-- In the Export Image dialog box, click on the triangle next to "Select File Type (By Extension)
+  b.
+In the Export Image dialog box, click on the triangle next to "Select File Type (By Extension)
-- Select JPEG image for file type
+  c.
+Select JPEG image for file type
-- Check that the file name has changed to `college-logo.jpg`
+  d.
+Check that the file name has changed to `college-logo.jpg`
-- Click Export
+  e.
+Click Export
-- Accept the default quality (90) and click Save
+  f.
+Accept the default quality (90) and click Save
-** JPEG allows various quality settings.
+    * JPEG allows various quality settings.
 In general, the better the quality, the larger the file.

-Close the image window in GIMP.
+17. Close the image window in GIMP.
 We do not need to save the file as a GIMP project.

-Use `ls -l` to see the newly-created JPEG file.
+18. Use `ls -l` to see the newly-created JPEG file.

 <blockquote>Q2: How many bytes are there in <code>college-logo.gif</code>?
 How many bytes in <code>college-logo.jpg</code>?</blockquote>

-Open both of the `college-logo` image files by selecting Open from the File menu.
+19. Open both of the `college-logo` image files by selecting Open from the File menu.

-Arrange the two image windows so yu can see parts of both images as well as the GIMP toolbar.
+20. Arrange the two image windows so yu can see parts of both images as well as the GIMP toolbar.

-Zoom in on a specific area of both `college-logo` images (at least 2000%).
+21. Zoom in on a specific area of both `college-logo` images (at least 2000%).
 The magnifying glass icon on the GIMP toolbar will allow you to zoom in.

 <blockquote>Q3: Describe what you see in each image, paying particular attention to colors.
 Which image format seems to be the most suitable for the logo image?</blockquote>

-Close both image windows in GIMP.
+22. Close both image windows in GIMP.
 We do not need to save the file as a GIMP project.

 # Creating GIF Files from JPEG Files

-Converting an image from JPEG to GIF format with GIMP follows a similar process.
+23. Converting an image from JPEG to GIF format with GIMP follows a similar process.

-Open the `paradise.jpg` file in GIMP.
+24. Open the `paradise.jpg` file in GIMP.

-Change the color mode to `indexed`.
+25. Change the color mode to `indexed`.

-Accepting the default number of colors (256) will cause a color table to be created for the image.
+26. Accepting the default number of colors (256) will cause a color table to be created for the image.

-Save the image as as GIF file.
+27. Save the image as as GIF file.
 Verify the file name is `paradise.gif` before clicking Export.

-Close the `paradise.gif` image.
+28. Close the `paradise.gif` image.
 We do not need to save the file as a GIMP project.

-Open both of the `paradise` image files.
+29. Open both of the `paradise` image files.

-Arrange the two image windows so yu can see parts of both images as well as the GIMP toolbar.
+30. Arrange the two image windows so yu can see parts of both images as well as the GIMP toolbar.

-Zoom in on a specific area of both `paradise` images.
+31. Zoom in on a specific area of both `paradise` images.
 Focus on the colors contained in a specific region of the image.

 <blockquote>Q4: Use the terminal to check the size of each version of the <code>paradise</code> image.
 How many bytes does each one require?</blockquote>